inpsyde/objects-hooks-remover/README.md

 The functions to remove hooks, [`remove_action`](https://developer.wordpress.org/reference/functions/remove_action/) and [`remove_filter`](https://developer.wordpress.org/reference/functions/remove_filter/), works without issues only with named functions and static object methods (2 of the 5 types of callbacks).

-The remaining cases involving object instances `remove_action` and `remove_filter` can only be used when having access to the original object instance that was used to add hooks, but many times that's not available.
+The remaining cases involving object instances `remove_action` and `remove_filter` can only be used when having access to the object instance that was used to add hooks, but many times that's not available.

-This package provides six functions that can be used to remove hooks that use object methods or closures even without having access to the original object instance,
+This package provides six functions that can be used to remove hooks that use object methods or closures even without having access to the original object instance.

 The package functions are: